renewables-ninja/gsee/README.md

 # GSEE: global solar energy estimator

-`GSEE` is a solar energy simulation library designed for speed and ease of use.
-[Renewables.ninja](https://www.renewables.ninja/) PV data is generated with `GSEE`.
+`GSEE` is a solar energy simulation library designed for rapid calculations and ease of use.
+[Renewables.ninja](https://www.renewables.ninja/) uses `GSEE`.

 ## Requirements